davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.5.5 (2013.05.02) =
+* Added ability to run a manual check with debugging output.
+* Added support for default post type.
+* Added version number to settings page.
+* Changed Admin User to Default Poster, clarified help text and changed input to combo box of valid values.
+* Fixed bug where commas (,) were not allowed in signature detection.
+* Fixed some CSS issues on admin page.

 = 1.5.4 (2013.05.01) =
 * Added support for default post format
 * Fixed bug where replies were getting attached to the wrong post